 Colorado Parks And Wildlife

-They were once a group that guides clients on mountain lion hunts, but now two men are charged with federal wildlife crimes.
+A man who was once part of a group that guides clients on mountain lion hunts has pleaded guilty to federal wildlife crimes.